1) Treatment Survey

 - Co-Enzyme Q10

 Warning: too much magnesium can cause diarrhoea.
-Also, amitriptyline caused a significant rate of negative side-effects for sufferers in the survey.

 You might also find some helpful treatment advice from Jodie Bassett’s excellent work at: www.hfme.org (Click on symptoms and then go to M.E. treatments.)